-Seawater is provided to the livewell by a 12-volt circulating pump.
-This pump is designed to carry a constant flow of water to the livewell.
-The pump is activated by the livewell switch on the helm.
+Seawater is provided to the livewell by a 12volt pressure pump than also can supply raw water to the washdown hose.
+The pump is activated by the Livewell/Washdown switch on the helm.
 An overflow built into the livewell automatically controls livewell water level.
 Always turn livewell pump off at the switch panel when not in use.